ankleBowl/chorus-detection-package/README.md

 ![Confusion Matrix](./images/confusion_matrix.png)

+## Works in progress

+- Pytorch implementation using the same CRNN architecture
+- Additional training data for other musical segments (e.g. intro, pre-chorus, bridge, verse)
+- Music data labeling interface for contributions

-## Troubleshooting
+## Contributing

-### Docker Issues
-- If the container fails to build, ensure all required files are present
-- For visualization issues, use the `--no-plot` flag
-- Mount volumes correctly for local file access

-### Virtual Environment Issues
-- Ensure FFmpeg is installed and in your system PATH
-- Verify the model file is in the correct location
-- Check Python version compatibility (3.11+ recommended)

-### YouTube Download Issues
-- YouTube functionality may be temporarily unavailable due to restrictions
-- Try using local audio files as an alternative
-- Ensure you have a stable internet connection

-If you found this project interesting or informative, feel free to ⭐ star the repository!
-I welcome any questions, criticisms, or issues you may have.
+If you found this project interesting or informative, feel free to star the repository!
+Issues, pull requests, and feedback are welcome.

-### Future Plans

-I have plans to develop a streamlined pipeline for contributors to preprocess and label their own music data to either train their own custom models or add to the existing dataset to hopefully improve the model's generalizability across various music genres.
-Stay tuned!